 Accordingly, the Court of Appeals sent the case back down to the trial court so Etelvina’s claims could be tried before a jury – a big victory for Etelvina.

-How to Avoid a Fate Similar to 24 Hour Fitness?
+Have a Legal Interpreter on Hand to Avoid a Fate Similar to 24 Hour Fitness

 Etelvina’s case serves as a cautionary tale to all businesses.
 If a business uses a liability release as standard practice, the business needs to make sure that all customers, including non-English speakers, understand its general terms.
 Does that mean having a legal interpreter on staff at all times?
 Absolutely not.
 It only means making sure that you have a reliable, responsive, professional translation service available when needed.